facebookarchive/fbmentorship/README.md

 # Open Source Mentorship

 Resources for mentoring and contributing to open source.
+Test.

 ## License
 The project is [MIT licensed](./LICENSE).